4-H civic engagement and leadership

 These are county-wide meetings that all members are should attend.
 From making motions to becoming a member of a county committee, you can grow your skills in organizations, communication and respect.

-To see more local events, visit your county-tribal website.
+To see leadership events near you, visit your local 4-H website.

 4-H camp counselors